 Participants will be randomised using a fully validated and compliant web-based randomisation system called Sortition.
-Once deemed eligible, the clinician or a member of the trial team will randomise the participant, to one of the arms they are eligible for (at least two arms), automatically by Sortition.
-Full details of response adaptive randomisation are described in section 5.2.
+Once deemed eligible, the clinician or a member of the trial team will randomise the participant, to one of the arms they are eligible for (at least two arms, usual care and at least one intervention), automatically by Sortition.
+Full details of response adaptive randomisation are described in section 5.2.2.

-The participant, trial team and participant's GP will be notified electronically of the treatment allocation.
+The participant, legal representative if applicable, trial team and participant's GP will be notified electronically of the treatment allocation.
 If the participant does not have an email address, they will be notified by telephone.
 The research team may also send the GP or Care Home an email or letter via secure systems, containing personally identifiable data and treatment allocation.